3p3r/cdk-web/docs/types.md

 # cdk types and cdk-web's `index.d.ts`

-for your convenience, each cdk-web deployment package also includes a typings file (.d.ts) that allows you to have the same auto-complete and debugging features available to the mainline cdk.
+for your convenience, each cdk-web deployment package also includes a typings file (.d.ts) that allows you to have the same auto-complete and debugging features available to the native cdk. `aws-cdk-lib`, `aws-sdk`, and `constructs` are also bundled and automatically included when you reference the fiike .

-to get types working you need to explicitly reference the type file that is shipped by `cdk-web`.
+to get types working you need to reference the type file that is shipped by `cdk-web` after `npm install`ing it.

 ```
-/// <reference path="./node_modules/cdk-web/index.d.ts" />
+/// <reference types="cdk-web" />

 // this prints cdk version bundled with cdk-web
 console.log(window.require.versions);